The General Data Protection Regulation (GDPR)

 Responsibility for compliance with the relevant laws and regulations

-Under the GDPR (General Data Protection Regulation) we do not have a statutory requirement to have a Data Protection Officer.
-The person who is responsible for ensuring that SPC discharges its obligations under the GDPR is the Parish Clerk, Brian Rixon.
+Under the DPA we do not have a statutory requirement to have a Data Protection Officer.
+The person who is responsible for ensuring that SPC discharges its obligations under the DPA is the Parish Clerk: Brian Rixon

 Access to personal data